Ice Age: Collision Course: Critical response

+Rotten Tomatoes also ranks Collision Course as the worst Ice Age film ever made.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Katie Walsh of Los Angeles Times gave the film a negative review, writing that "Collision Course is simply a perfunctory, watered-down entry in the series that feels like it should have been released on home video."
 Peter Travers of Rolling Stone gave the film one out of four stars, saying, "The fifth entry in the Ice Age series is a loud, lazy, laugh-starved cash grab that cynically exploits its target audience (I use the term advisedly) by serving them scraps and calling it yummy."
+Peter Bradshaw of The Guardian gave it 2/5 stars, writing, "the time to call it a day probably came way back in the Jurassic period of 2002, when the credits were rolling on the (perfectly decent) first film.
+Now it's running on empty."
+The Washington Post's Stephanie Merry wrote, "Lazy, scattershot and excruciatingly unfunny, the movie is a hazard to the very young, who might come away with the erroneous impression that movies don't get any better than this."

 Owen Gleiberman of Variety gave the film a positive review, saying that "The long-running series returns to form with an infectious chatterbox comedy about the end of the world as we know it."
+Stuff's Kate Robertson wrote, "The familiar voices of Ray Romano, Jesse Tyler Ferguson and Max Greenfield make for some distinct and headstrong characters - a winning formula, if there ever was one."
+Ed Potton of The Times gave it 4/5 stars, calling it "a rare case of the classic sequel formula — same again but bigger and louder — being rather effective."